dannyvelas/my-astro-website/src/pages/posts/new-lang.md

 <sup><a id="fn.1" class="footnum" href="#fnr.1">1</a></sup> When I say "APL", I'm referring to Dyalog APL using "dfn style".

+<sup><a id="fn.2" class="footnum" href="#fnr.2">2</a></sup> Of course, in APL, there is a much more idiomatic way to do this: `v + 1`.
+However, for this example, I wanted to demonstrate the `Each` function.

-<sup><a id="fn.2" class="footnum" href="#fnr.2">2</a></sup> You might say that Haskell suffers from the same problem.
+<sup><a id="fn.3" class="footnum" href="#fnr.3">3</a></sup> You might say that Haskell suffers from the same problem.
 After all, technically, all Haskell functions can only take at most one argument.
 Functions that seem to take `n` arguments are just a function returning a function, returning a function...`n` times.
 While this is true, there is decided difference that makes this a non-problem in Haskell.
 Haskell makes it extremely easy and natural to write functions that return functions because that's just the standard way to write functions.
 The syntax hides this from you so much that you don't even realize you're doing it.
 Your functions will look very similar to functions in an imperative language.
 In contrast, I don't think that writing functions that return functions is so easy and natural in APL.
 It seems to me that if you wanted to write a function that needed three or more inputs, you would have to carefully write some particular and nuanced code to do so.